 The basic process for making these cake pops is to start by crumbling the cake, then mixing it with the frosting.
 You want to add just enough frosting to hold the crumbs together, but not so much that the mixture is mushy.

 You’ll roll the cake mixture into balls, then refrigerate or freeze until firm.
 Do not skip that step or your cake balls will fall apart.
 After the cake pops are chilled, insert a lollipop stick, coat the balls with melted candy, and decorate them however you want.
 Sounds easy, right?

-For these Pecan Pumpkin Spice Cake Pops, I simply dipped the finished pops into chopped pecans.
+For these Pumpkin Cake Pops, I simply dipped the finished pops into chopped pecans.
 It’s a cute finishing touch!

 So what are you waiting for?
 Treat yourself to these delicious Pecan Pumpkin Spice Cake Pops!